David Leech Architects: A House in a Garden

 The first floor is laid out with three bedrooms and a bathroom off a small central landing.
 The landing is lit from a tall roof light contained within an extruded chimneystack.
 The landing is one door wide and two doors in length.
 The ceilings are draped along the pitch of the roof, falling from 4.8m above the sweep of the doorway to 1.8m around the perimeter.
 These rooms are lined in a through-coloured MDF with a coloured marquetry MDF floor.

 Externally, the house is treated in a manner similar to the existing estate.
 The masonry walls are finished in an off-white cementious render, deeply roughcast on the garden side and hand troweled smooth on the laneway elevation.

 A heather-coloured fibre cement roof is elaborated with expressed copper crampions, copper guttering and tall copper standing seam hips.
 Copper downpipes are used to draw figures across blank parts of the facade.
 Left untreated over time these elements will oxidise to a pale powder green.

 Where the house meets the laneway a simple gable is projected with the image of a doorway and window set in relief.

 This is the first project for the office of David Leech architects.

-Hi-visibility clothing and hard hats are required for this site visit.
+Hi-visibility clothing is required for this site visit.

 The AAI is an entirely volunteer run non-profit organisation.
 Membership of the AAI is free and open to any member of the public.
 Members typically pay an entry fee to lectures and site visits.
 The standard entry fee for this event is €5 which contributes towards essential overhead costs of the organisation, with the option of purchasing an official CPD receipt for an additional €5.